Omar Ochoa Law Firm

 A statute of limitations is like a clock ticking in the background of many legal matters, including property damage claims.
 It’s an official time limit that dictates how long you have to take legal action after an incident.
 In other words, it's the "use it or lose it" deadline for exercising your legal rights.

 In Texas, the relevant laws regarding property damage claims and their associated statute of limitations are outlined in the Texas Civil Practice and Remedies Code, Title 2, Chapter 16.
-Specifically, you'll find the pertinent information in § 16.003 of this code.
+This statute sets the general time limit for personal injury and property damage claims, which includes property damage cases.

-What Is the Filing Deadline for Property Damage Lawsuits in Texas?
+Deadline for Property Damage Lawsuits in Texas

 Texas Statute of Limitations for Property Damage Claims

-Are There Any Exceptions to the Statute of Limitations for Property Damage Claims in Texas?
+Exceptions to the Standard Statute of Limitations

-Yes.
 Certain exceptions and special circumstances may affect the standard statute of limitations for property damage claims in Texas.
 The following are some common examples.

 Involvement of Minors